 Imagine sitting down at your favorite restaurant … and ordering only an appetizer platter.
 That’s what a lot of fast Lapland holidays are like.
-You’ll get a taste of this and that, but it’s really hard to savor or appreciate.
-That’s why we put together this list of ways to slow down and appreciate everything that a winter in Finnish Lapland has to offer, from Northern Lights and #darkskies to snowmobiles and hot stone massages.
+You’ll get a taste of this and that, but it’s really hard to savor or appreciate anything substantial.
+That’s why we put together this list of ways to slow down and appreciate everything that winter in Finnish Lapland has to offer, from Northern Lights and #darkskies to snowmobiles and hot stone massages.

 It can be pretty tough to slow down and enjoy that Lapland life when it seems like every other person in the world is here celebrating Christmas.
 So instead of a rushed Christmas holiday so full of activities you’re constantly checking the time instead of checking out the stunning views and sucking up the silence, we recommend you enjoy a slow travel winter holiday long after the holiday fever pitch has died down.
 From mid-January until the snow melts in April or May, you’re all but guaranteed to have a more relaxing, more authentic northern experience.

 The off-season is undoubtedly the best time to immerse yourself in Lapland’s unique culture, as the pressure of the holidays is off.
 Slow down and enjoy a tour of saunas, go ice fishing in a distant tundra lake, or attend the world’s only film festival with a movie screen made of solid ice!

 In March and April, you might notice a lot more Finns running (or more likely skiing) around Lapland.
 That’s because every year, across the country, people take a week off and enjoy a “ski holiday.”
 Take a cue from the happiest country on Earth and spend a week or two exploring the backwoods ski trails and flying down the slopes.